Legal Research 1 (LAWS6077)

 Unit of study rules

-Core unit for all research degree students.
+Core unit for all Sydney Law School research degree students.
 The unit must be undertaken within the first year of candidature.
-It is not available to coursework students.
+Students will give a 20 minute presentation of the research strategy completed in this unit at their first annual progress review meeting (usually within the first year of candidature).
+It is not available to coursework or other students.

 Study this unit outside a degree